hyprland-community/Hyprkeys/README.md

 # Hyprkeys

-A simple, and relatively fast application that
+A simple, and relatively fast application that returns your Hyprland keys.

+*No, not just keybinds.
+We now return config sections as well*

 > ⚠️ Hyprkeys is currently in early development and is not ready for use.
 Not like it can break anything, but you will have wasted your time.